 Find out how you can declutter your home to make space for the things you LOVE.
 I’ve got lots of KonMari tips to channel your inner minimalist.

-Have you ever walked into a room in your home and just felt overwhelmed?
+Ever walked into a room in your home and just felt overwhelmed?

-Have you ever thought there must be an easier way to organize and declutter your home?
+Thought there must be an easier way to organize and declutter your home?

 I’ve been there.
 I’ve been there a million times and counting.
 I used to think that organization would help.
 But really that just put all the things I had into different things (like containers and bins) neatly.
 It didn’t help me at all to actually get rid of things.